igmim-yassine/speech-training-recorder/README.md

 # speech-training-recorder

-> Simple GUI application to help record audio dictated from given text prompts, for use with training speech recognition or speech synthesis.
+> A simple GUI application to help record audio dictated from given text prompts, for use with training speech recognition or speech synthesis.

 Given a text file containing prompts, this app will choose a random selection